Wells Enterprises: History

 The newly incorporated business expanded in the 1980s.
 New corporate offices were added in 1980, and Wells built new facilities for its growing fleet of trucks used to deliver milk around Iowa.
 In 1983, Wells purchased an Omaha plant and after being remodeled, it processed milk, yogurt and fruit juice.

 In the mid-1980s the firm's North Plant in Le Mars was enlarged through the purchase of five adjacent lots.
 New production lines, a mix department, and a high-rise freezer helped the company double the North Plant's capability.
 After completion, the expanded plant covered the equivalent of one city block, with the first floor taking up 109,000 square feet (10,100 m2) and its second floor comprising 44,000 square feet (4,100 m2).
 When D.S Abernethy's company Merritt Foods closed down in 1991, Wells' Dairy bought the business, including Bomb Pops.
 The ice cream had remained largely a regional brand until 1992 when it began an aggressive program to expand nationally.
 The centerpiece of the expansion is a 900,000-square-foot (84,000 m2) plant, which in addition to manufacturing includes a 12-story-tall freezer.
 The plant is referred to as the “South Ice Cream Plant” because of its physical location on the south side of Le Mars.
 Operating two ice cream plants in Le Mars, Wells is the world’s largest manufacturer of ice cream in one location (which in turn has prompted Le Mars to claim the title of “Ice Cream Capital of the World”).

 In 2003, an ice cream plant in St. George, Utah was opened to better meet the west coast market.
 In 2014 Wells announced it would be closing the St. George, UT facility.

 In November 2007, Mike Wells was named CEO of Wells.

+On 7 December 2022, the company announced its acquisition by Ferrero Group, an Italian confectionery manufacturer.

+Blue Bunny

+Blue Bunny Ice Cream is a brand of novelty ice cream products manufactured by Wells Enterprises.

-In 2008, Wells Enterprises launched the Blue Bunny Helmet of Hope Program in partnership with the Jimmie Johnson Foundation.
-It allows consumers across the United States to nominate educational charities to receive a $25,000 grant.
+The company received the "most delicious chocolate ice cream flavor award" at the 2008 International Dairy Foods Association Ice Cream Technology Conference, the same year the Blue Bunny Helmet of Hope Program in partnership with the Jimmie Johnson Foundation was announced.
+The partnership allows consumers across the United States to nominate educational charities to receive a $25,000 grant.

-On 7 December 2022, the company announced its acquisition by Ferrero Group, an Italian manufacturer.
+Blue Bunny products were rated favorably in a 2013 edition of Consumer Reports.